n-szulc/fingeRNAt/README.md

         - no water, ions, ligands

 		**Hydrogens need to be added**
-        - if DNA/RNA structure was obtained from NMR, hydrogens are already there
-        - if DNA/RNA structure was obtained from XR or cryo-EM, hydrogens can be added using e.g. PyMOL, VMD, Chimera.

 <br />

-2. `-l`: path to small molecule ligands **OR** DNA/RNA structure
+2. `-l`: path to ligand - small molecule, DNA/RNA/LNA or protein structure
 	- **small molecule ligands**
-         - supported file types: sdf, mol2, pdb
+         - supported file types: sdf
          - possible multiple poses of ligands in one file
     - **RNA/DNA structure**
-    	- supported file types: pdb, mol2
+    	- supported file types: sdf
     	- possible multiple models of DNA/RNA structure
     	- **only** DNA/RNA chains
         	- no water, ions, ligands

-	We recommend protonating ligands prior running analysis, e.g. using OpenBabel.
+**Notes:**
+- Input ligand molecules should have assigned desired protonation state and formal charges.
+- In the receptor molecule, charges on the phosphate groups do not need to be assigned (fingeRNAt always treats OP1 and OP2 atoms as negatively charged anions).
+- Please pay attention to sdf ligand files converted from pdbqt/mol2 files, if the *formal charges* are preserved in the sdf files.

-	All the missing ligands' hydrogens will be automatically added.
+-	All the missing ligands' hydrogens will be automatically added.

 ## Structural Interaction Fingerprints' (SIFs) types